OwenShepherd/optical-testbed/README.md

 The two RCWS cameras (ASI120MM & QHY...) both interface with Windows using ASCOM.
 Some references on how to use ASCOM with VS:
 - [ASCOM Standards](http://www.ascom-standards.org/Help/Developer/html/7d9253c2-fdfd-4c0d-8225-a96bddb49731.htm)

+In addition, the ASCOM library provides a camera object that has an instance variable "imgArray" that stores the pixel data.
+For the ASI, the data is stored as 16bpp Grey Scale.

 ## Ubuntu Documentation